jeffreykegler/hoonlint/misc/whitespace.md

 * A partial line postamble.
 This is never newline-terminated, and may be zero-length.

-A vertical gap should contain zero or more **inter-comments** followed by zero or more **pre-comments**.
-Both inter-comments and pre-comments may contain any content, but in concept, inter-comments separate the sequence steps from other lexemes, and from each other;
-while pre-comments precede sequence steps.

 Informally, the body of a standard vertical gap follows these conventions: